kpe/bert-for-tf2/README.rst

 |Build Status| |Coverage Status| |Version Status| |Python Versions|

-This repo contains a TensorFlow v2 Keras implementation of `google-research/bert`_ with support for load the original `pre-trained weights`_, and producing numerically identical activations.
+This repo contains a TensorFlow v2 Keras implementation of `google-research/bert`_ with support for loading the original `pre-trained weights`_, and producing activations numerically identical to the one you get from the original model.

 LICENSE